delawaremathguy/ShoppingList14/README.md

 This repository has been built using XCode 12.2 and will run under iOS 14.2.
 Please be sure to read the What's New in ShoppingList14 section below, primarily for implementation and code-level changes.
 Here are recent updates either of importance (e.g., *bug fixes*) or of possible coding interest (e.g., *code consolidation or reorganization*) since the release of December 4:

-### Update of 26 December.
+### Update of 30 December.

+* Added the ability to email the current shopping list (which might then be printed, if you wish), using [MailView by Mohammad Rahchamani](https://github.com/mohammad-rahchamani/MailView).
+With apology to the author, I have made a slight adjustment to the original parameter passing protocol used in MailView.
+* The PurchasedItemsTabView now has a button, top-leading in the navigation bar, to switch between a flat list and a sectioned list (of items purchased today, and then items purchased before then).
+* Fixed a minor updating issue for the PurchasedItemsTabView for the case where the app was suspended while this view was on-screen, but you later make the app active again (*the concept of "today" may have changed while the app was inactive*).
+* Removed the "Delete All Data" button in the Dev Tools tab (*it seemed to want to crash every now and then*).
+There's no reason why you need this: in the simulator, just delete the app and start over; on a device, you probably don't want to add sample data to get started anyway.

+### Previous Updates.

-* Changed `ShoppingListDisplay` to rely on a @FetchRequest of Locations that have Items on the shopping list.
+* (26 Dec) Changed `ShoppingListDisplay` to rely on a @FetchRequest of Locations that have Items on the shopping list.
 This seems more natural, and the multi-section display code is easier to understand.
 It also fixes an updating problem created by having switched out `SelectableItemRowView` to rely on @ObservedObject.  (*Please open an Issue if you find that this or the use of @ObservedObject has broken the code*.)

-### Previous Updates.

 * (25 Dec) Rewrote much of the Discussion in `Item+Extensions.swift` to be, shall we say, *more accurate*.
 * (25 Dec) Perhaps it is due to iOS 14.2, but Core Data deletions no longer seem overly harmful to SwiftUI and @ObservedObject references.
 So `SelectableItemRowView` is now simplified, accepting an @ObservedObject reference to an `Item` (rather than a copy of its data).
 Together with nil-coalesced propeties on `Item`, this view appears to no longer require special care and feeding for item deletions.
 Appropriate changes have been made to comments throughout the code and in the README.
 * (16 Dec) Consolidated the code in ShoppingListTabView, PurchasedItemsTabView, LocationsTabView, AddOrModifyItemView, and AddOrModifyLocationView to centralize a common rubric for opening an Alert that confirms a destructive action.
 The logic and code for implementing this is very simple. *See ConfirmationTrigger.swift*.